 4. Keep Everything Consistent

 We touched a bit on feed consistency in step 3, but it is so important that it deserves its own section.
 When you’re busy planning your content, also ensure that all your visuals are consistent as well.
 This means using the same editing style or filters and using an established color palette for instance.
 This will appeal more to the highly visual users of today and prompt more people to follow you and engage.
-A messy or random feed isn’t going to cut it if you want to create a successful Instagram account for your business!
+A messy or random feed isn’t going to cut it if you want to create a successful brand on Instagram!

 The consistency in the visuals should also spill over in your captions as well.
 Whether you choose to mimic the language of your audience or already have an established tone or personality you want to portray, you just need to ensure to maintain this voice in all your posts.
 Your tone of voice is essential in ensuring that people enjoy your posts.
 If a user follows you because they love the sarcastic, punny voice you take on, only for you to switch it up randomly to a very academic and professional tone, they’re going to be confused.
 This uniformity in your voice will facilitate loyalty among your followers and just keep your brand on track.
 A very necessary element of your strategy!

 5. Work on a Hashtag Strategy